collective/collective.developermanual/source/getstarted/index.rst

 Plone is developed in :doc:`Python </getstarted/python>` programming language.
 You should master Python basics before you can efficiently customize Plone.

+Plone runs on the top of `Zope 2 application server <zope2.zope.org/>`_ meaning that one Zope 2 server process can contain and host several Plone sites.
+Plone also uses Zope 3 components.
+Zope 3 is not upgrade for Zope 2, but a separate project.

+Internally Plone uses objected-oriented :doc:`ZODB </persistency/index>` database and the development mindset greatly differs from SQL based system.
+SQL backends can be still integrated to Plone, like to any Python applications.

 Installing Plone
 ------------------